Mobile and Network Forensics

 This course deals with the forensics process of mobile and network forensics and cyber-crime scene analysis.
 The various laws and regulations dealing with computer forensic analysis will be discussed.
 Students will analyze and synthesize the collection, preservation, analysis, and presentation of mobile and network evidence.
-Students will analyze evidence to the emerging international standards for computer forensic analysis, as well as a formal methodology for conducting mobile and digital forensic investigations and conduct research in the emerging areas of mobile and network forensics commensurate with graduate education.
+Students will analyze evidence to the emerging international standards for computer forensic analysis, as well as utilize a formal methodology for conducting mobile and digital forensic investigations and conduct research in the emerging areas of mobile and network forensics commensurate with graduate education.

 - Available Online: No